Welcome to Budapest wine tasting tours!

 Small groups, interactive atmosphere, English speaking professional local guides with deep knowledge on wine.

 This amazing 40 km long wine cellar labyrinth, carved deep into a limestone hill hides many old oak cask with beautiful wood curving decoration and other interesting wine relics.
 It has been a constantly working wine cellar for more than 300 years, aging wines from different Hungarian wine regions.
 The village is a proud holder of the international "town of wine and champagne" title.

 Take an easy stroll around the old village seeing mansions and castles of wine producers from the golden times of the area.
 Walk around romantic narrow streets where many original houses of the first settlers still standing.
 During our walk you will get an impression of this wine district before we enter the cellar labyrinth that lies below our feet.

 Hungary has been a wine growing area for more than 2000 years.
 During the Middle Ages Hungarian kings sent Tokaji Aszú to other royal courts around Europe that became known as the Wine of Kings - King of Wines.

 The wine tour starts with a 40-50 min walk around the old wine village, exploring the charming streets and pretty buildings with some great panorama.

 After arriving to the wine cellar, we explore the most spectacular parts of the wine cellar.
 Beside aging a variety of wines from different Hungarian wine regions many local wine specialty is made here.

 A wine expert guide will explain about local wine culture and champagne making.
 You will be surrounded by historical wood carved casks, old wine tools and vintage wine stacks.

-Taste a selection of quality wines from all over Hungary, including the world famous Tokaji Aszú and other precious Hungarian wines (7 wines, white, rose and red).
+Taste a selection of quality wines from all over Hungary, including the world famous Tokaji Aszú and other precious Hungarian wines.

 - Learn about professional wine tasting.
 Get to know all you ever wanted about wines!

-We also offer wine dinners with specialty Hungarian dishes for groups.
+- Wine dinners available with specialty Hungarian dishes

 - The wine tasting tour is in English.